-Stephanie Tuckwell works on a number of paintings at one time.
-This encourages her to work swiftly and directly, shifting between paintings, sometimes to linger and work intensely, and at other times to move on rapidly.
-For Tuckwell the special material characteristics of watercolour are both an idea in her art and a practical application.
+Artist Stephanie Tuckwell works on a number of paintings at one time.
+This encourages her to work swiftly and directly, shifting between works, sometimes to linger and work intensely, and at other times moving rapidly.
+For Tuckwell the material characteristics of watercolour are both an idea in her art and a practical application.

 “My work is a response to the edges of landscape, the meeting of land and sea, where mass meets fluids,” she says.
 “My inspiration lies at the edges of the air, land and sea, my working methods lie in the area between the intentional and incidental, the fluidity and immediacy of watercolour which allow me to explore these concerns in an intuitive manner.”